Why this course?

 Your practical project is assessed on a combination of a written report, an oral presentation, and a viva in which you're questioned on the project.

-You'll need a first or second-class Honours degree, or overseas equivalent, in physical science or electronic & electrical engineering.
-You'll also need suitable references and acceptance by one of our partner companies to carry out the Master project work with them.
+You'll also need suitable references and acceptance by one of our partner companies to carry out the master project work with them.

 English language requirements